-The design of the 8-direction mill allows you to do everything that could be done with your present Sherline mill plus much more.
+The design of the multi-direction mill allows you to do everything that could be done with previous models of the Sherline mill plus much more.
 Now angled holes can be drilled or milling operations can be completed from almost any angle on parts mounted square to the table.
-The increased swing and movement of the column allow larger surfaces to be machined, eliminating the need for the horizontal milling conversion.
-Upgrading your present mill to match the capabilities of the Model 2000 8-direction mill is easy to do.
-The rectangular column of your present mill is replaced with the new round column.
-The base is extended by 2" with the base adapter.
-The bed and saddle unit from your present mill is attached to the new column.
+The increased swing and movement of the column allows larger surfaces to be machined, eliminating the need for the horizontal milling conversion.

-Assembling a New 8-Direction Mill Column Upgrade
+Unpacking and Assembling a New Multi-Direction Mill